 With this premium rewards card, new applicants earn 60,000 Membership Rewards points after spending $5,000 in new purchases in the first three months of their account.
 Benefits include an Airline Fee Credit, up to $200 per calendar year in baggage fees and more at one qualifying airline, $200 of credit each year towards Uber rides, and a $100 credit towards the application fee for Global Entry or TSA Precheck.
 Other perks include cardholder access to the Delta SkyClubs, Priority Pass Select membership, and access to the American Express Centurion airport lounges.

 You earn 5x Membership Rewards® points for flights and hotels booked with American Express travel, and one point per dollar spent elsewhere.
 Points are worth about one cent each towards gift cards or travel reservations, but potentially more when transferred to airline miles with.
 There’s a $550 annual fee for this card.

 Is it worth it?
 If you can utilize both the $200 Airline Fee Credit and $200 of credit each year towards Uber rides, then the net cost of this card comes down to $150.
 For that amount, you get access to three different lounge programs and 5x Membership Rewards® on air and hotel reservations booked through Amex, which will be worth it for frequent travelers.

 Is it worth it?
-The opportunity to earn up to 30,000 MQMs each year can mean the chance to reach the next level of Medallion status.
+Earn 15,000 Medallion® Qualification Miles (MQMs) and 15,000 bonus miles after you reach $30,000 in eligible purchases on your Card in the calendar year.
 When you combine that with upgrade priority within your status level, this card can be your ticket to numerous first class upgrades throughout the year.
 The Delta SkyClub membership alone costs more than $450 per year, and you can receive that much value from the companion certificate alone.

 Mastercard Black Card